Stephen P. Martin, President

 Rusty Chinnis, Chairman Emeritus

-Rusty Chinnis has been living and working on Longboat Key for the past 34 years.
-Chinnis is an avid photographer and angler who is dedicated to protecting and enhancing the Bay for future generations.
+Rusty Chinnis is a co-founder of Sarasota Bay Watch and is dedicated to protecting and enhancing Florida’s waters for future generations.
 He is a retired building contractor who has lived in the Longbeach Village on Longboat Key since 1982.
 Rusty is an avid fly fisherman, FFI Certified fly casting instructor, an award-winning writer and photographer.
 He was a co-founder and the first president of the Manatee Chapter of the Florida Conservation Association (now CCA) and was a founder of the Sister Keys Conservancy.
-He served as President and Chairman of the Board of The Florida Outdoor Writers Association and is a member of the Outdoor Writers Association of America.
-Rusty is the Outdoors Editor of the Anna Maria Island Sun and a Co-Founder of Kids For Clean Water.
+Rusty served as President and Chairman of the Board of The Florida Outdoor Writers Association and is a member of the Outdoor Writers Association of America.
+He is the Outdoors Editor of the Anna Maria Island Sun and a Co-Founder of Kids For Clean Water.